JeremyVyska/DirectionsEmea2025-Workshop/FACILITATOR-GUIDE.md

 **"I'm stuck on the exercise"**
 - Redirect to stage README.md and exercise.md
 - Pair them with someone who's progressing
-- Show solution branch if they're completely blocked
+- Show them your demo implementation if needed

 **"Setup isn't working"**
 - Have Codespace backup ready